KShivendu/awesome-vectordb/best-practices.md

 ## Security Considerations
 * Data Encryption: Ensuring Data At Rest Security
 1. Pinecone: They provide encryption at rest for their enterprise customers. https://www.pinecone.io/security/
-2. Qdrant: No information found so far in the docs
+2. Qdrant: No information found so far in the docs.
+Should skim the code once.

 * Access Control: Managing User Permissions and Roles
 - Pinecone: Somewhat limited to mainly two types of roles: Owner and Member on both [organisation](https://docs.pinecone.io/docs/organizations#organization-roles) and [project](https://docs.pinecone.io/docs/projects#project-roles) level.